Application to Director to resolve dispute between landlord and tenant (Form J)

 - Return to Access Nova Scotia and complete Form L1: Certificate of Service.

-- A residential tenancy officer will contact you to offer mediation, if both parties agree to it.
+- A residential tenancy officer may contact you to offer mediation, if both parties agree to it.

 How long it takes

-The hearing date is provided during your visit to Access Nova Scotia.
+The hearing date and time is provided during your visit to Access Nova Scotia.
 It can take longer if more information is needed or if your application hasn’t been filled in correctly.

 If you receive Income Assistance, Social Assistance or the Guaranteed Income Supplement, you may not have to pay this fee.